 Petroleum-based plastic tape and stickers remain the industry standard because they're the cheapest and most readily available.
 If you can’t tell by now, we’re not too fond of following the status quo.
 We refuse to let the tape and stickers we use contribute to the global plastic pollution epidemic.
 That’s why you’ll only find us using plant-based alternatives that are naturally biodegradable.

-Join us in taking a stand against harmful industry standards by demanding that your favorite brands begin using more earth-friendly materials to make their products, and by starting conversations whenever you use or wear ours.
+Take a stand against harmful industry standards by demanding that your favorite brands use more earth-friendly materials to make their products, and by starting meaningful conversations whenever you use or wear ours.